skip to main content

 “Another way to find a deal is to reach out to your own network.
 Maybe someone you know has a rent stabilized, under market gem and their landlord will let you just take over the lease.”

-Finding an apartment will always be stressful.
-But hopefully, these tips will help make it more affordable.
+Finding an apartment can be stressful, but hopefully these tips will help make it more affordable.

 Article contributors